vifino/Echelon/README.md

 Requirements:

-Node.JS and the IRC Module.
+Node.JS, the Node-IRC Module and the Underscore-Module.